Stewart White (journalist)

 Stewart White (born 18 April 1947) is a British journalist and broadcaster, best known for presenting the East Anglian regional BBC News programme Look East for 37 years.

-Beginning his career at several local BBC Radio stations, he later became a presenter and continuity announcer for ATV and Central.
+Beginning his career at several local BBC Radio stations, he later became a presenter and continuity announcer for ATV and Central Television.

 In 1984, he became the lead presenter on Look East, where he remained until his sudden departure in September 2021.
-He became the longest-serving BBC regional news presenter in the UK following Chris Vacher's retirement in 2011.
+He became the longest-serving BBC regional news presenter following Chris Vacher's retirement from Points West in 2011.

+Early life

+He was born and educated in the cathedral city of Salisbury.
+His first job was at a grocers.

 Career

+Radio

 White's first job for the BBC was a live introduction to a Vietnamese television programme on the BBC World Service.
 From this he began a career working for BBC Radio, first at Radio Brighton, and later, Radio Derby, where he produced and presented several different programmes.

-He left to present the daily mid-morning show on the Birmingham radio station 96.4 BRMB.
+He left to present the daily mid-morning show on the Birmingham radio station BRMB.
 There, he interviewed such people as former Prime Minister Edward Heath, actress Joan Collins and singer Michael Jackson.
 He was also the last journalist in Britain to conduct a live interview with Jackson.
-Stewart also presented a weekly country music show on the local commercial radio station Mercia Sound in Coventry and Warwickshire.
+White also presented a weekly country music show on the local commercial radio station Mercia Sound in Coventry and Warwickshire.

+Television

-White made the transition from radio to television by joining ATV as a continuity announcer, and worked on a number of programmes including Star Soccer, Something Different as well as presenting several documentaries.
+White made the transition from radio to television by joining ATV as a continuity announcer and worked on a number of programmes including Star Soccer, Something Different as well as presenting several documentaries.

-After ATV became Central Independent Television in 1982, White stayed at the channel, becoming the first human to appear on the satirical puppet show Spitting Image, in back-to-back episodes.
+After ATV was replaced by Central Television in 1982, White stayed at the channel, becoming the first human to appear on the satirical puppet show Spitting Image, in back-to-back episodes.
 For several years, he provided football updates for BBC Radio 5 Live from East Anglia, and presented a weekly programme on BBC Radio Norfolk.